Last review: 18 September 2020

-Novel Coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan City, China.
+Novel Coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan City, China in 2019.
 It has subsequently spread around the world, becoming a global pandemic.

 Symptoms of Coronavirus

 - High temperature (feeling hot to the touch)

 - A new, continuous cough (coughing a lot for more than an hour, or three or more coughing episodes in 24 hours)